 - – Distraction.
 Show off your legs or décolletage.

-Will add volume to your bottom
+Add volume to your bottom

-Will soften your shoulders
+Soften your shoulders

 Will broaden your shoulders